Volunteering at Handel House

 What I enjoyed most about volunteering at Handel House was interacting with visitors from all over the world who have a passion for Handel, Baroque music and Georgian history.

 If what you have read interests you, please download and complete the volunteer application form and email it to Carly Lawrence.
 Alternatively, post to:

 25 Brook Street

 London W1K 4HB

-The Handel House Museum operates a fair and open recruitment process.
+Handel House operates a fair and open recruitment process.
 Prospective volunteers will be interviewed to find out what they would like to do, their skills and suitability.

 Handel House operates a rolling recruitment process.
 It is expected that you will be able to commit to at least one shift per week for at least six months.
 Handel House can only offer unpaid Front of House experience.
 Volunteers must be aged 18 or over.